gangdong/gangdong.github.io/_posts/2020-01-09-Fingerprint-impl-AN8.0.markdown

     return fp_device;
 }
 {% endhighlight %}
-Have you found that the function realization is similiar to the `FingerprintDaemonProxy::openHal()`?
-The native method is called and HAL module is opened here.
+Have you found that the function realization is similar to the `FingerprintDaemonProxy::openHal()`?
+The native method is called and the HAL module is opened here.
 After access to the HAL, others are all same under the HAL layer.

 So far, we can change the fingerprint framework of Android 8.0 as below.

 ![fingerprint framework android8.0]({{site.cdn_baseurl}}/assets/image/android-fingerprint-android8-workflow2.png){: .center-image }

-Compare this flowchart carefully with last flowchart above, we can find the difference clearly.
+Compare this flowchart carefully with the last flowchart above, we can find the difference.

-The related source code and android path can be found at below table<br>
+The related source code and android path can be found in the below table<br>

 File|Android Path|
 :--:|:--:|